 Sec.
 6-76.
-Registration and permit revocation-Administrative proceedings.
 Administrative Hearing - Registration

-- (a) When held.
-The animal care services manager or designee may hold an administrative hearing to determine whether any registration or permit issued under article II or article III of this chapter should be revoked or to otherwise regulate the keeping of an animal within the city, if: - (1) A registration or permit holder fails or refuses to comply with any provision of this chapter, the regulations promulgated by the animal care services manager or any law governing the protection and keeping of animals in this state; - (2) The owner of an unregistered animal, or the owner of an unvaccinated animal, or the owner of a commercial animal establishment not properly permitted under this chapter fails or refuses to comply with any provision of this chapter, the regulations promulgated by the animal care services manager, or any law governing the protection and keeping of animals in this state; - (3) An animal has been involved in an unprovoked biting offense and the incident involved bodily injury to a person; - (4) An animal has been determined by an animal care officer to be a public nuisance; or - (5) An animal has been the subject of two (2) criminal charges and/or violations brought against the animal's owner under this chapter that resulted in conviction of the animal's owner, of two (2) impoundments, or a combination of one such conviction-violation and one (1) impoundment, resulting from separate incidents, within the twenty-four-month period immediately preceding the date of the last conviction-violation or impoundment.
-Impoundments which occurred as a result of provoked scratching, biting, or attacking incidents may not be considered for purposes of this subsection. - (b) Written notice required. - (1) An administrative hearing may not be held without giving the registration or permit holder, owner of a commercial animal establishment operating without a permit, holder or owner of an unregistered animal prior written notice of the date, time and place of the hearing. - (2) Written notice is deemed made when a certified letter, return receipt requested, addressed to the address indicated on the holder's owner's last registration or permit application or, if no such application is on file, to the owner's last known address, is deposited in the U.S. mail.
-Written notice is also deemed made when the notice letter is delivered by an employee or representative of the animal care services manager to the address. - (3) All persons on the register kept by a stable for which an administrative hearing will be held will be notified by certified mail deposited in the U.S. mail or by personal delivery made by an employee or representative of animal care services manager that a hearing is to take place. - (c) Disposition.
-At the conclusion of the administrative hearing, the the animal care services manager or designee shall determine if the owner person holding the registration or permit, the owner of a commercial animal establishment operating without a permit, or the owner of an unregistered animal has violated any provision of this chapter, the regulations promulgated by the animal care services manager, or any law governing the protection and keeping of the animal that is the subject of the administrative hearing.
-If any violation has been found to have occurred, the animal care services manager or designee, in at their discretion, may order that any of the following actions be taken within the time specified by the animal care services manager or designee ten calendar days from the date of hearing: - (1) That the owner divest himself/herself of the animal that is the subject of the administrative hearing by revocation of the animal's registration and removal from the city; failure to do so will result in the animal being deemed prohibited and said animal will be subject to seizure. - (2) That the owner comply with specified conditions deemed to be consistent with the protection of the public health, safety and welfare, so as to be permitted to continue to keep the animal within the city;
+- (a) The animal care services manager or designee may hold an administrative hearing to determine whether any registration issued under article II of this chapter should be revoked or to otherwise regulate the keeping of an animal within the city, if: - (1) A registration holder fails or refuses to comply with any provision of this chapter, the regulations promulgated by the animal care services manager or any law governing the protection and keeping of animals in this state; - (2) The owner of an unregistered animal or the owner of an unvaccinated animal under this chapter fails or refuses to comply with any provision of this chapter, the regulations promulgated by the animal care services manager, or any law governing the protection and keeping of animals in this state; - (3) An animal has been involved in an unprovoked biting offense and the incident involved bodily injury to a person; - (4) An animal has been determined by an animal care officer to be a public nuisance; or - (5) An animal has been the subject of two (2) criminal charges and/or violations brought against the animal's owner under this chapter, of two (2) impoundments, or a combination of one such violation and one (1) impoundment, resulting from separate incidents, within the twenty-fourmonth period immediately preceding the date of the last violation or impoundment.
+Impoundments which occurred as a result of provoked scratching, biting, or attacking incidents may not be considered for purposes of this subsection. - (b) Written notice required. - (1) An administrative hearing may not be held without giving the registration holder or owner of an unregistered animal prior written notice of the date, time and place of the hearing. - Written notice is deemed made when a certified letter, return receipt requested, addressed to the address indicated on the owner's last registration or, if no such application is on file, to the owner's last known address, is deposited in the U.S. mail.
+Written notice is also deemed made when the notice letter is delivered by an employee or representative of the animal care services manager to the address. - (c) Disposition.
+At the conclusion of the administrative hearing, the animal care services manager or designee shall determine if the ownerholding the registration, or the owner of an unregistered animal has violated any provision of this chapter, the regulations promulgated by the animal care services manager, or any law governing the protection and keeping of the animal that is the subject of the administrative hearing.
+If any violation has been found to have occurred, the animal care services manager or designee, at their discretion, may order that any of the following actions be taken within ten calendar days from the date of hearing:

-- or That the permit holder divest himself/herself of the animals that are the subject of the administrative hearing by revocation of the commercial permit and cessation of business operations related to animals; - (3) That the owner or permit holder comply with specified conditions deemed to be consistent with the protection of the public health, safety and welfare, so as to be permitted to continue to keep the animal within the city; or - (43) Any other disposition deemed to be consistent with the protection of the public's health, safety and welfare.
+- (1) That the owner divest himself/herself of the animal that is the subject of the administrative hearing by revocation of the animal's registration and removal from the city; failure to do so will result in the animal being deemed prohibited and said animal will be subject to seizure. - (2) That the owner comply with specified conditions deemed to be consistent with the protection of the public health, safety and welfare, so as to be permitted to continue to keep the animal within the city; or - (3) Any other disposition deemed to be consistent with the protection of the public's health, safety and welfare.